sschreib123/course-template-minimal/README.md

 ## "What's in this repository?"

-This is a template repository for creating online courses in higher education created for the DiLER (Digital Literacy for Empirical Research) project, financed by DigiTeLL (Goethe-University Frankfurt).
+This is a minimalistic template repository for creating online courses in higher education created for the DiLER (Digital Literacy for Empirical Research) project, financed by DigiTeLL (Goethe-University Frankfurt).

+We will use this template for creating a course website in the Workshop “Openness in the Higher Education Classroom “ in the group session on “Working collaborative with Jupyter Book: An open-source tool to create open and flexible teaching/learning materials” , June 2025.

-Find more on how to utilizie this resource in the online course [Creating interactive content with Jupyter Books](https://diler-digitell.github.io/Jupyter-Book).
+Find more on how to utilizie this resource in the resources on the session-website: https://luciebinder.github.io/ws-openness-2025/general-information/index.html or in the general online tutorial [Creating interactive content with Jupyter Books](https://diler-digitell.github.io/Jupyter-Book).

 Examples of how these courses could look: